In a Jam

 Our Ball Book recipe for peach jam has a "spiced" version, which I decided to try.
 My mother-in-law makes a really wonderful peachy-pear jam, and it has a little spice in it.
 We aren't getting nearly enough pears to make it this year, so I was hoping the Spiced Peach Jam would come close.
 The recipe (which you can find online in a tutorial by someone better at this than me) calls for two quarts of crushed peaches, which is a weird measurement, so I checked it:

-As you can see, these aren't very crushed, but it's not all of them either.
+As you can see, these aren't very crushed, but that's not all of them either.
 I used our meat tenderizing pounder thing once they were in the pot to smash them up:

 Anyway, after adding crushing-induced forearm cramps to my injury list, I dumped in the required piles of sugar and made a little cheesecloth spice bag: